CorpInfoTech Blog | Resources and education regarding the latest in cybersecurity and compliance!

 Most of the time organizations turn their focus toward outside threats that attempt to find vulnerabilities in the system.
 However, sometimes the biggest vulnerabilities come from the inside.
 An insider threat refers to a trusted individual inside your system revealing sensitive data either willingly or unwillingly.
 This could be through a malicious act of an employee trying to profit off of revealing corporate data, or a simple malware link that an employee accidentally clicks on.

 Phishing is defined as a form of social engineering that seeks to "trick" individuals into revealing private data through a combination of psychological and technical means.
 These phishing attempts are often sent via email and contain a call to action requesting an individual to provide information or click on a shady link.
 Such emails are typically personalized and designed to trick employees into thinking they come from a higher up or associate in an organization.
-With phishing attacks accounting for roughly 80% of security incidents it's important to tackle this issue head on.
+With phishing attacks accounting for over 40% of security incidents (per IBM) it's important to tackle this issue head on.

 As far as insider threats go it tops the list in terms of importance because your employees won't even know they are a threat until it’s too late.
-Over 48% of emails sent in 2022 were spam increasing the risk of your employees becoming insider threats with every click.
+From July to December 2024, nearly 50% of users were targeted by email-based attacks at least once, increasing the risk of your employees becoming insider threats with every click.

 How does a business prepare for the eventuality of a phishing attempt?